Data is not the problem

 Conclusion

-To summarise, organisations often lament a perceived lack of data as being the barrier to effective decision making and commercial growth, but rarely is this the case.
-Rather, these organisations are limited by a lack of insight; a focus on the customer that brings an understanding of “why” to the measurement of “what”.
+To conclude, organisations often lament a perceived lack of data as being the barrier to effective decision making and commercial growth, but rarely is this the case.
+In reality, organisations are limited by a lack of insight - an understanding not of what is happening, but of why.

-Organisations that fall into this challenge find themselves in a negative feedback loop whereby no level of investment in data is ever enough, resulting in ever increasing investments in data but no measurable commercial impact.
-Over time this degrades trust and the of value of data in the organisation which results in loss of ground to competitors who always seem to be one step ahead.
+Organisations struggling with this challenge find themselves in a negative feedback loop whereby no level of investment in data is ever enough.
+This drives frustration which over time degrades trust and the of value of data within the organisation which results in loss of ground to competitors who always seem to be one step ahead.

-Organisations must learn to work slow and think fast, evolving the questions of “what is happening” into an understanding of “why it is happening”, making time for the necessary interrogation and analysis of customer intent and behaviour to produce detailed, and actionable, insights that deliver real commercial impacts.
+To combat this challenge, organisations must shift from asking “what is happening” to asking “why it is happening”, making time for the necessary interrogation of customer behaviour, engagement and abandonment to produce detailed, and actionable, insights that deliver real commercial impacts.

-This is where Outsee Analytics specialises, bringing the scientific method to digital analytics to empower organisations with a deeper understanding of why, to inform and lead action to deliver real, verifiable, commercial impact.
+This is where Outsee Analytics specialises, bringing the scientific method to digital analytics to empower organisations with a deeper understanding of the customer that delivers real, verifiable, commercial impact.

 References